volodymyrhudyma/blog/content/blog/2020-04-26-javascript-mastering-weird-parts.md

 };
 ```

-Of course, typescript brings much more benefits.
-I recommend you to read [this awesome article](https://stxnext.com/blog/2019/08/30/typescript-pros-cons-javascript/) to find out more.
+I recommend you to read [this awesome article](https://stxnext.com/blog/2019/08/30/typescript-pros-cons-javascript/) to learn more about Typescript.

 ***Conclusion**: always use **Typescript** in medium/large scale applications.*

+## Types in Javascript

+There are 6 types considered to be *Primitive.*

+> A primitive is not an object and has no methods of its own.
+All *primitives are immutable*.

+* Boolean

+  Null

+  Undefined

+  Number

+  String

+  Symbol